cfware/p-mutex/README.md

 ## Running tests

-Tests are provided by eslint and mocha.
+Tests are provided by eslint and mocha with coverage checking by nyc.

 ```sh
 npm install